matloff/fasteR/README.md

  [1] 13 12 12 12 12 12 12 12 14 12 12 13 12 13 12
 ```

-For pedagogical clarity, I've inserted "before and after" code, to show
+For pedagogical clarity, I've inserted "before and after" code, using
-the **educ** did indeed change where it should.
+**head**, to show the **educ** did indeed change where it should.

 The **if** statement works pretty much like the word "if" in English.
 First **i** will be set to 1 in the loop, so R will test whether